CollinHeist/TitleCardMaker/docs/user_guide/connections.md

 [Episode Data Source](./settings.md#episode-data-source), and is the recommended [Image Source](./settings.md#image-source-priority) due to the much higher quality (and wider selection) of images compared to the Media Servers.
-It is also the only Connection which can provided Episode translations, Series logos, backdrops, and posters.
+It is also the only Connection which can provide Episode translations, Series logos[^2], backdrops, and posters.

 ??? question "Why enable multiple TMDb Connections?"